Testing For Iodine Sufficiency In The Body

 Two of these five individuals showed spot tests with values of 110 mcg/L (remember the low end of the WHO reference range is 150 mcg/L), and both of them excreted 50% of the loading dose of iodine.
 Another individual had the same spot test value of 110 mcg/L but had an excretion level of 63%.

 Another person had an excretion level of 66%.
-This is someone who had standard blood tests indicating a diagnosable thyroid condition.
+This is someone who had standard blood tests indicating a diagnose-able thyroid condition.

 The final person is myself, with a spot test revealing 120 mcg/L levels and a loading test showing 76% of the loading dose eliminated.

-This shows me that a person who is not supplementing very much iodine, for instance, they may only take a few capsules of kelp daily (this is the case with four of the five individuals mentioned), will likely show a fairly low level of iodine sufficiency.
+This shows me that when a person takes a few capsules of kelp daily (this is the case with four of the five individuals mentioned), they will likely show a fairly low level of iodine sufficiency (around 50% of a loading dose excreted).
 When relatively aggressive supplementation is underway, it will result in as much as a 10% greater excretion of the loading dose – indicating the person is that much closer to sufficiency.

 The Usefulness of the Loading Test